thomasvincent/assemblyline/README.md

 **WIP**

-**Inspired by the Fabric8 release pipeline library**
+**Inspired by the Fabric8 release pipeline library, but written for Gradle**

-**Assembly Line Pipeline Library for continous integration and delivery
+**Assembly Line Pipeline Library for continous integration and delivery**

 **Table of Contents**